-Now, there are four OceanBlue Coastal Retreats, of all shapes and sizes, each a labour of love from the husband-and-wife team.
+Now there are four OceanBlue Coastal Retreats of all shapes and sizes, each a quirky labour of love from the husband-and-wife team.
 There's The Hideaway for couples, Strawberries for friends, or Stable and Carmel for families.
-Some have cosy log burners, others have suntrap terraces; all have sea views.
+Some have cosy log burners, others have suntrap terraces; all have sea views of some sort.
 We arrived late and slept like babies on our comfy mattresses, hearing not a peep from outside.
-And the scene that unfolded when we woke the next morning was breathtaking: cobalt sea glittering beneath golden sunshine filled our feature window, stretching to a deserted horizon.
+And the scene that unfolded when we woke the next morning was breathtaking: the sea glittering beneath golden sunshine filled our feature window, stretching to a deserted horizon.
 We admired it in captivated silence, awed by the realisation that nothing but nature stood between us and northern France.

 With the island's Coastal Path running right through the bottom of our garden, the foodie cafes and pubs of Ventnor on our doorstep, and the highest point of the island directly above us, we couldn't believe our luck.
 We'd found the perfect spot for escaping the daily grind.